SamFu1113/K3s-CodiMD/README.md

   database-data: {}
   upload-data: {}
 ```
-- According to the docker-compose file, I finished the work.
+- According to the docker-compose file, I finished the work to create CodiMD.

 - The following images are the hints for the implementation.
 	- **deployment.yaml**: